prometheus/docs/content/docs/introduction/first_steps.md

-As you can gather from http://localhost:9090/metrics, one metric that Prometheus exports about itself is called `promhttp_metric_handler_requests_total` (the total number of `/metrics` requests the Prometheus server has made).
+As you can gather from http://localhost:9090/metrics, one metric that Prometheus exports about itself is called `promhttp_metric_handler_requests_total` (the total number of `/metrics` requests the Prometheus server has served).
 Go ahead and enter this into the expression console:

 ```
 promhttp_metric_handler_requests_total